Home

 In human relationships, conflict is to be expected, especially when people are experiencing change.
 The space to differ honestly in an atmosphere of grace and acceptance is the mark of a healthy community.
 Conflict becomes destructive when it is hidden, unresolved, or responded to in a way that distances people from one another and produces damaging behaviour.

-Experience shows that there have been tensions between pioneer projects and the wider Church.
+Experience shows that there have been tensions between pioneer initiatives and the wider Church.
 This is to be expected, for one of the gifts of New People for New Places (NPNP) is that they can challenge assumptions about the way Christian community is expressed.
 Throughout the history of the Church, when new people have encountered the gospel, there have been tensions between what was established and what was emerging.
 It is in these moments that wise people have enabled the honest sharing of different perspectives for the good of the whole Church.
 A helpful Methodist Church resource is Living with contradictory convictions.

 Read Chapter 17: Positive Working Together and Managing Conflict